 Representing the Territorial style of adobe architecture, historic buildings line both sides of Lincoln’s mile-long Main Street.
 The gurgling Rio Bonito River still forms the northern boundary of the town that has not been marred with commercial gas stations or convenience stores.

-The main visitor’s center is located near the east end of town on the north side of the highway, exhibits the role in Lincoln’s history of Apaches, Hispanics, Anglo cowboys, Buffalo Soldiers, and details the Lincoln County War.
+The main visitor’s center is located near the east end of town on the north side of the highway, exhibits the role in Lincoln’s history of Apaches, Hispanics, Anglo cowboys, and Buffalo Soldiers, and details the Lincoln County War.
 A brief video further presents Lincoln’s history in an old-fashioned theater.

 Lincoln’s highlight is the old Lincoln County Courthouse on the west end of Main Street, which highlights Billy the Kid’s escapades and his escape from the courthouse, complete with a famous bullet hole made during his flight.